antenna2/cebik/README.md

 I decided to use nested repos at this time with .gitignore configured to ignore the nested or sub repo(s) with-in.

-This seemed to be the simpelst way to do it with out more complex git commands I found in other examples.
+This seemed to be the simplest way to do it with out more complex git commands I found in other examples.

 To replicate the same setup I use, clone www-live first, then cd into www-live and clone cebik.